LGBT+ people erased from books in Russia with 'gay propaganda' law

 “It is very important for teenagers to see characters that are like them,” she said.

-"This way they don't feel alone (and realise that) 'people like me exist.
-It's all right to be me'." ($1 = 66.0081 roubles) (Reporting by Daria Litvinova; Editing by Hugo Greenhalgh and Katy Migiro.
-Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters that covers humanitarian news, women's and LGBT+ rights, human trafficking, property rights, and climate change.
-Visit news.trust.org)
+“This way they don’t feel alone (and realise that) ‘people like me exist.
+It’s all right to be me’.” (